edulinq/autograder-server/docs/types.md

 A `ServerUserReference` can be used to generalize targeting any number of server users (e.g., email recipients).
-They are the more powerful version of [CourseUserReference](#course-user-reference-courseuserreference).
 The following values are allowed:

  - Email - The email of the requested user.